smartcontractkit/crec-sdk/README.md

 ```

 1. **Build & Sign:** Your application constructs an `Operation`, which is a list of one or more transactions to be executed atomically.
 You then use the `transact` client to sign this operation with an authorized private key.
-2. **Send to CREc:** The library sends the signed operation to the CREc API.
+2. **Send to CREC:** The library sends the signed operation to the CREC API.
 3. **Relay & Execute:** The Chainlink network takes the operation, pays the necessary gas fees, and relays it to a designated onchain smart account for execution.
 4. **Operation Executed:** The smart account verifies the signature on the operation and executes the bundled transactions.